Temperance movement: Role of women

 In the 1870s and 1880s, the number of women who were in the middle and upper classes was large enough to support women's participation in the temperance movement.
 Higher class women did not need to work because they could rely on their husbands' ability to support their families and they consequently had more leisure time to engage in organizations and associations that were affiliated with the temperance movement.
 The influx of Irish immigrants filled the servant jobs that freed African-Americans left after the American Civil War, leaving upper and middle-class women with even more time to participate in the community while domestic jobs were being filled.
-Moreover, the birth rate had fallen, leaving women with an average of four children in 1880 as compared to seven children at the beginning of the nineteenth-century.
+Moreover, the birth rate had fallen, leaving women with an average of four children in 1880 as compared to seven children at the beginning of the 19th century.
 The gathering of people in urban areas and the extra leisure time for women contributed to the mass female temperance movement.

 The Woman's Christian Temperance Union (WCTU) grew out of a spontaneous crusade against saloons and liquor stores that began in Ohio and spread throughout the Midwestern United States during the winter of 1873–1874.
 The crusade consisted of over 32,000 women who stormed into saloons and liquor stores in order to disrupt business and stop the sales of alcohol.
 The WCTU was officially organized in late November 1874 in Cleveland, Ohio.
 Frances Willard, the organization's second president, helped grow the organization into the largest women's religious organization in the 19th century.
 Willard was interested in suffrage and women's rights as well as temperance, believing that temperance could improve the quality of life on both the family and community level.
 The WCTU trained women in skills such as public speaking, leadership, and political thinking, using temperance as a springboard to achieve a higher quality of life for women on many levels.
-In 1881, the WCTU began lobbying for the mandation of instruction in temperance in public schools.
+In 1881, the WCTU began lobbying for the mandate of instruction in temperance in public schools.
 In 1901, schools were required to instruct students on temperance ideas, but they were accused of perpetuating misinformation, fear mongering, and racist stereotypes.
-Carrie Nation was one of the most extreme temperance movement workers and she was arrested 30 times for destroying property at bars, saloons, and even pharmacies, believing that even alcohol which was used for medicine was unjustified.
+Carrie Nation was one of the most extreme temperance movement workers and she was arrested 30 times for her "hatchetations" - using a hatchet to destroy property at bars, saloons, and even pharmacies, believing that even alcohol which was used for medicine was unjustified.
 At the approach of the 20th century, the temperance movement became more interested in legislative reform as pressure from the Anti-Saloon League increased.

 Women, who had not yet achieved suffrage, became less central to the movement in the early 1900s.